 In order to effect sublimation, many criteria need to be met.
 First, the sample should be kept at a sufficient temperature to maintain high vapour pressure, because if it goes below that temperature the material could decompose.
 Second, a surface must be available on which the sublimed vapour can condense or solidify.

 How is Sublimation Different from Evaporation?

-In sublimation, the transition is from the solid phase to the gas phase, whereas in evaporation it is the change from Liquid phase to the gas phase.
+In sublimation, the transition is from the solid phase to the gas phase, whereas in evaporation it is the change from the Liquid phase to the gas phase.

 Another important use of sublimation is in the frozen food industry.
 This is called freeze-drying.
 The frozen water in the material will sublimate from the solid phase to the gas phase when you reduce the surrounding pressure.
 There is no heat involved in the removal of the water, so this is different from evaporation.
 Since it uses very low temperatures, it results in a high-quality product.
 The shape of the product is also retained and once the product is rehydrated it has excellent quality.
-This technique is used when the foodstuff is to be preserved for a longer period of time or when astronauts go out to outer space, NASA could provide quality food using this technique.
+This technique is used when the foodstuff is to be preserved for a longer period or when astronauts go out to outer space, NASA could provide quality food using this technique.

 Pharmaceutical companies also use this technique.
 Once the water is removed from the material and is stored in a vessel, the material can be easily stored, and shipped to other locations.
 In the destination, it can be reconstituted to its original form.
 Examples of such products are the Measles virus vaccine, Typhoid Vaccine among others.
-It is also used for manufacturing the raw material for the pharmaceutical products.
+It is also used for manufacturing the raw material for pharmaceutical products.